 The Town has been fortunate enough to receive over $500,000 in grants.
 They include:

-Condition Assessment: This $128,000 grant from the Chittenden County Regional Planning Commission will help us perform a town-wide assessment of all public stormwater infrastructure, o be completed in 2019.
+Condition Assessment: This $128,000 grant from the Chittenden County Regional Planning Commission assisted with a town-wide assessment of all public stormwater infrastructure, completed in 2019.
+Phase 2 of this assessment will begin in 2020.
 We will use the information to develop an investment plan for the next 5 years to prioritize future spending needs.
 Stormwater Improvements along Shore Acres / Cedar Ridge Rd:

 The stormwater utility was awarded $295,200 in grant funding to design and construct stormwater improvements in the Shore Acres and Cedar Ridge neighborhood in Malletts Bay.
-This area will benefit greatly from improved drainage systems, including the upgrade of existing systems and replacement of older systems with newer technology.
-Engineering and design work is expected to take place through the spring of 2020, with construction tentatively planned for the 2021 season.
+More information is available on this project's webpage.
+Engineering and design work is expected to take place throughout 2020-21, with construction tentatively planned for the 2022 season.
 These funds are from the Federal Government's Transportation Alternatives Program.

 Phosphorus Control Planning

-The stormwater utility was awarded $40,000 to design a Phosphorus Control Plan.
-This is a permit requirement, with this grant helping us plan water quality improvements for Town properties, and the Plan is expected to be completed by 2020.
+The stormwater utility was awarded $40,000 to design a Phosphorus Control Plan, which is a required element of our federal stormwater permit.
+This Plan will identify stormwater improvements to be completed on Town properties by 2036.
 These funds are from the State's Municipal Highway and Stormwater Mitigation Program.